How to Make Spring Rolls at Home

 Taste of Home

-Test Kitchen tip: If youre planning on serving spring rolls at a party, prep the filling the night before.
+Test Kitchen tip: It’s best to eat spring rolls right after you make them.
+If you’re planning on serving spring rolls at a party, prep the filling the night before.
 Then wrap the rolls right before the event.

 Spring Roll Filling Ideas